 Skull Ring (Item WEHR 19-12; WAF 5-12)

 DESCRIPTION: This is a ring that may well be a “West Wall ring.”
 This style, among other motifs, was commonly worn by soldiers of the West Wall (Siegfried Line).
 The angle of the skull, unlike so many skull-decorated rings of the German services, looks to the left when viewed.
 This is why we feel that it might be the style for the alt="Wehrmacht".
 Note in our pictures that the SS skulls of the second type look to the left and are very definitely not looking straight at you.
-This ring was designed by the jeweler that we have noted in our narrative found at “About Our Rings”.
-We were told that by his son after the father passed on.
 The floral design at the sides is usual on West Wall rings.
 The ring probably was not exclusive for the SS, but there is a probability that because of its design it may well have been favored by them.
 This is a good-looking elite-forces ring, in any case.

 Page One